 Pin this to Pinterest to save and share

-Backpacks for interrailing
+Best Backpacks for Interrailing

 Interrailing is by nature an urban adventure.
 It isn’t an expedition-style holiday unless you deliberately make it so.
 Most interrailers travel from city to city by train and then stay in hostels or Airbnbs.
 Lots catch planes to their first destination as it works out cheaper than using the Eurotunnel.
 Occasionally they’ll overnight on a train.